Why store salt?

 Table Salt

 This is the cheapest and most readily available salt.
-It is refined to be used in any salt shaker and has anti-clumping chemicals (typically calcium silicate) added so that “when it rains it pours”.
+It is refined so you can use it in any salt shaker and has anti-clumping chemicals (typically calcium silicate) added so that “when it rains it pours”.
 It usually has iodine added to it, although you can buy non-iodized

-salt.
+salt in the grocery store.
 Iodine is essential for healthy thyroid function.
-Iodine is especially important for pregnant women and young children.
-It is naturally available in seafood but those who don’t eat much sea food may have trouble getting enough iodine in their diet.
+It is especially important for pregnant women and young children.
+Iodine is naturally available in seafood but those who don’t eat much sea food may have trouble getting enough iodine in their diet.
+That is why you may want to buy iodized salt.

-Because it doesn’t clump when exposed to moisture, it is easy to store.
+Because it doesn’t clump when exposed to moisture, table salt is easy to store.
 Just put it in a pest-proof container, anything with a tight-fitting lid.

 Canning Salt